entando/entando-docs/vuepress/docs/next/docs/getting-started/development-concepts.md

 # Development Concepts on Entando

-With the Entando Platform, the development of an application is organized into distinct steps: create, curate, compose, and consume.
-In the simplest terms, you start by **creating** functional building blocks, **curate** the blocks in a catalog, **compose** them on a page or website, which is then **consumed** in an app where it can be scaled and improved upon.
+With the Entando Platform, the development of an application is organized into four distinct stages: Create, Curate, Compose, and Consume.
+In the simplest terms, you **create** functional building blocks, **curate** them into a catalog, **compose** the blocks onto a page or a website, which is then **consumed** in an application.

-Entando provides a composable environment where these building blocks can be built independently, enabling parallel teams to accelerate development and innovation on a cloud and Kubernetes-native stack.
+Entando provides a distributed and composable environment in which components can be independently built, scaled and iterated.
+This process enables parallel teams to accelerate development and innovation on a cloud- and Kubernetes-native stacks.

 ![Entando Platform Development Process](./img/concepts.png)

 ## Create Components
-The first step in building a modern application on Entando is to design and create each independant component or functional block for your application.
-Developers can use the Entando Component Generator or Blueprint to automate the building and packaging of project files, with the flexibility to customize.
-In this way, new business capabilities can be integrated into your application without rewriting existing systems.
+The first step in building a modern application on Entando is to design and create each independent component or functional block for an application.
+Developers can use the [Entando Component Generator](../create/component-gen-overview.md) and [Blueprint](../create/blueprint-features.md) to automate the building and packaging of project files, with the flexibility to customize.
+The modular design of entando applications means new business capabilities can be integrated into your application without reworking existing systems.

 | Documentation | Tutorials        |
 | :------------ | :--------- |